-Total assets were \$783,911 as at June 30, 2014 compared to \$811,835 as at December 31, 2013.
-The decrease of \$27,924 is largely due to the reduction of goodwill and intangible assets in connection with the sale of the residential Latin America music operations and the DMX Canadian commercial account portfolio.
+Total assets were \$765,435 as at September 30, 2014 compared to \$811,835 as at December 31, 2013.
+The decrease of \$46,400 is largely due to the reduction of goodwill and intangible assets in connection with the sale of the residential Latin America music operations and the DMX Canadian commercial account portfolio, the scheduled amortization of intangible assets, as well as the impact of foreign exchange rates on goodwill and intangible assets denominated in foreign currency, primarily in Euro.